Gabriel Enache

-Gabriel Nicolae Enache (/ro/; born 18 August 1990) is a Romanian professional footballer who plays as a right back or a right-winger.
+Gabriel Nicolae Enache (/ro/; born 18 August 1990) is a Romanian former professional footballer who played as a right-back or a right winger.

 Club career

 Mioveni

 Enache scored his first Mioveni goal in a 1–1 second division draw with FCM Târgoviște on 23 August 2008.

 On 22 July 2011, aged 20, he recorded his first Liga I appearance in a 0–1 loss to Universitatea Cluj.

 Astra Giurgiu

 Enache training for Astra Giurgiu in 2015.

 In the summer of 2012, Enache agreed to a four-year contract with the option of another year with Astra Ploiești, soon relocated and renamed Astra Giurgiu.

 On 23 October 2014, Enache scored the last goal of a UEFA Europa League group stage away game with Celtic, which ended in a 2–1 victory for "the Bhoys".

 He amassed Liga I totals of 102 matches and ten goals during his time at the club.